-Today, we make out way to northern Iceland.
-On the way, we leave the comfort of our luxury vehicle in the garage for a little while, and ride ATVs, covering Hellisheidi Geothermal Plant, Hengill Mountain Range, the iconic Instidalur valley up and its Geothermal pools (we even take a dip in one).
-A picnic lunch will be provided, before continuing to our destination.
-After dinner at the property, we take our chance at chasing the Northern lights (weather permitting).
+On the way to Iceland's biggest city; Reykjavik, we leave the comfort of our luxury vehicle for a little while, and ride ATVs, covering Hellisheidi Geothermal Plant, Hengill Mountain Range, the iconic Instidalur valley up and its Geothermal pools (you can even take a dip in one).
+After we'll have the afternoon and evening to experience the city, where dinner will be at leisure.

 Today, we make our way to Lake Mývatn.
 Known all over the world due to the many species of water birds that nest in the area (especially large variety of rare ducks), it boasts several other surrounding sites that we include in this day trip: Dimmuborgir Nature Reserve, Hverfjall Volcano, pseudo-craters, nature baths in Mývatn and Krafla volcano which most recent eruptions were in 1975 and 1984.
 Tonight, the evening is at leisure.
 The small coastal town of Siglufjörður boasts a few eateries in a very quaint and charming “town center”.

 This morning (weather permitting), we embark on a full whale watching and wildlife experience.
 Brimming with wildlife, the fjord offers breathtaking mountain scenery, lush green valleys and a unique coastal landscape peppered with iconic small farms and villages.
 Several whale species can be spotted on the tour, such as Humpback Whale, Minke Whale, White Beaked Dolphins & Harbor Porpoise.
-Lunch and afternoon at leisure (tours and excursions may be organized on your behalf) followed by a photography workshop.
+After our whale watching rib boat ride we will enjoy a scenic flight over the Diamond Circle.
+You'll get a bird's eye view of the areas we visited previously.
 Tonight, we host you for our farewell dinner.

-This morning is at leisure.
-Guests may enjoy a dip in the property’s pool or some of the local museums.
-Midday, you board a short flight to the capital where you connect with your international flight.
+Today we say goodbye to Iceland and take a quick domestic flight from Akureyri to Reykjavik to connect onto our international flights back home.
 Not having enough of Iceland?
 Extend for 3 days with our add-on to the Snaefellsnes Peninsula.
 Kirkjufell Mountain was a filming location for Game of Thrones (season 7), that included Eldborg, Berserk lava, Grundarfjordur, Djupalonssandur black beach, Arnarsstapi fishing village, Londrangar and Snaefellsjokull Glacier.
 These locations are a testament to the overall beauty of the Snaefellsnes Peninsula.

 Surrounded by stunning mountain vistas and located on the banks of the beautiful River Sog, Iceland's largest freshwater river, Hotel Grimsborgir offers comfortable and stylish 4 star accommodation with an incredibly warm welcome.
 Sitting on the famous Golden Circle route, it makes a fantastic base from which to explore the highlights of Southern Iceland such as the waterfall Gullfoss, the hot water fountain Geysir and the historic site of Thingvellir National Park.
 Located in Grímsnes, about 45 minutes outside Reykjavik, the setting is both peaceful and beautiful; and due to it's setting on the River Sog it is famous for fishing Arctic char, Atlantic salmon and brown trout.